adyen-examples/adyen-java-react-ecommerce-example/e-commerce-app-blog.md

 Here is the entire [changelog](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/b23f455e8105e32a2154ca9ee9544231355cf57c) for this feature.
 Make the changes to the application and see the changes reflected on the shopping cart page.

-Please note that I also did some improvements to the fake data generated by JHipster in [this commit](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/8dacb111116517b0cebfefb10c7a8680960dcea0) and made improvements to product and cart pages in [this commit](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/91f49fc6708b78862c9ea003e317aea7040e7335).
+Please note that I also made some improvements to the fake data generated by JHipster in [this commit](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/8dacb111116517b0cebfefb10c7a8680960dcea0) and made improvements to product and cart pages in [this commit](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/91f49fc6708b78862c9ea003e317aea7040e7335).
 I also fixed the tests in [this commit](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/0787f9b5a868799073a602b2f5245e82dda1f3cc).
 Update your application according to these changelogs as well.

 ## Payments integration

-Now that our shopping cart is ready we can integrate the [Adyen checkout API](https://docs.adyen.com/checkout) to make payments.
-First, make sure you [signup](https://www.adyen.com/signup) for an Adyen test account.
+Now that our shopping cart is ready, we can integrate the [Adyen checkout API](https://docs.adyen.com/checkout) to make payments.
+First, make sure you [sign up](https://www.adyen.com/signup) for an Adyen test account.
 Follow [this guide](https://docs.adyen.com/checkout/get-started) to get your API keys and Merchant Account.
-You will also need to [generate an origin key](https://docs.adyen.com/user-management/how-to-get-an-origin-key) per domain you use to make payment.
+You will also need to [generate an origin key](https://docs.adyen.com/user-management/how-to-get-an-origin-key) per domain you use to collect payments.
 In our case for development use, we need to create an origin key for `http://localhost:9000` and `http://localhost:8080`.

 We will use the [Adyen Java API library](https://github.com/Adyen/adyen-java-api-library) to make API calls.
 We will add the dependency to our [Gradle build](https://github.com/adyen-examples/adyen-java-react-ecommerce-example/commit/30899562564be5f2b6dd1291af812c3f4ff8e22e#diff-c197962302397baf3a4cc36463dce5ea).